KrisCastillo/Elf_assigment/README.md

 # Laptop Customizer

-This application is completely functional in that it does exactly what it is supposed to do.
+ELF Computers has hired you as a React developer.
+You've inherited some code for ELF's new order customization interface, and now it's your job to improve the code base.

-On closer examination of the source code, you notice that all the functionality have been built into a single component!
-There is no hierarchy of components.
+The app is already functional.
+It allows users to build a custom laptop from a series of options, and reports the total cost of the user's order.
+One problem: all the functionality has been built into a single component!
 The single component has grown quite large and is doing too many different things.
-Unfortunately, apart from the source code, the former developer did not provide any documentation.
+Unfortunately, apart from the source code, the previous developer provided little documentation.

-Your task is to refactor this application using a more React style approach to the problem.
+Your task is to refactor this application using what you know about component-based organization.
 Note the following, however:

-the style is not very important, that is, try to keep the same style, but if you break it do not spend too much time on it and do not spend any time trying to improve the style.
+The style is not important.
+Try to keep everything looking the same; if you do break the styles, do not spend too much time trying to fix them.
+You can copy the existing CSS into new files for better organization, but you should not edit it.

-All the functionality works so code to perform the various tasks have been written and you can just reuse that code.
-No need to write new code.
-If the app does not do something that you think it should then chances are the decision to leave it out was deliberate.
+The app works as intended; you only have to reorganize the code that is already there.
+This will require making new component files, but not much beyond that.
+If the app does not do something that you think it should, assume those changes can be made later.

-Start by breaking down the user interface into components and drawing a hierarchical tree of components.
-You should be able to break it down into at least five components, possibly even more!
-Once you are satisfied that you have sufficiently broken it down then decide on state and where it should live.
-Finally, add the interactivity.
+Begin this task by breaking down the user interface into components and drawing them as a hierarchical tree.
+You should be able to identify at least 6 components - possibly even more!
+Once you are satisfied with the component organization, take some time to plan out where the state(s) of the app will live.
+Finally, create the component files you will need, and move the existing code into those files.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).